piyushpatel2005/go-exploration/README.md

 ## Structure

 It's a user-defined data type which groups several data elements for related entity.
 This allows to store multiple values of different data types under single variable name.
 For example, a person may have name, address, citizenship, security number, etc. So, we can create a structure for Person and it can include all these information under single variable.
 To initialize a structure we can use below syntax.
+Struct assigns contiguous blocks of memory for each of its members.
+So, if we have a struct with 2 fields of int16, it will assign 4 bytes plus a padding byte.

 ```go
 type <Name> struct {